STRIDES/NIHCloudLabAzure/docs/extramural_login.md

 *Depending on if your account has been linked with Microsoft or not in the past, these steps may look slightly different*

-2. Follow the prompts to login or create a new Microsoft account
+2. Follow the prompts to login or create a new Microsoft account.

   ![topright dir](/docs/images/AZ_gm_2.png)

-3. Create a password if prompted
+3. Create a password if prompted.

   ![topright dir](/docs/images/AZ_gm_6.png)

-4. Enter your name if prompted
+4. Enter your name if prompted.

   ![topright dir](/docs/images/AZ_gm_7.png)

-5. Follow the prompts to get a code to your email
+5. Follow the prompts to get a code to your email.

   ![topright dir](/docs/images/AZ_gm_8.png)

-6. Enter the code and any puzzles you may be asked to fill out
+6. Enter the code and any puzzles you may be asked to fill out.

   ![topright dir](/docs/images/AZ_gm_12.png)

-7. Accept the terms for NIH
+7. Accept the terms for NIH.

   ![accept terms](/docs/images/AZ_gm_13.png)

-8. Now authenticate using Microsoft Authenticator
+8. Now authenticate using Microsoft Authenticator.

   ![authenticate](/docs/images/AZ_gm_15.png)

-9. Accept the terms of use
+9. Accept the terms of use.

   ![authenticate](/docs/images/AZ_gm_18.png)

-10. Accept the TOU agreement
+10. Accept the TOU agreement.

   ![TOU](/docs/images/AZ_gm_19.png)